UniversalDependencies/docs/_ml/dep/compound-svc.md

 ---

-Serial verb constructions are the succession of verbs and their (shared) complements having one subject and a finite tense on the last verb of the sequence.
+Serial verb constructions are the succession of verbs and their (shared) complements and a finite tense on the last verb of the sequence.
 The verbs in these constructions are not separated by any overt marker of coordination or subordination.